 Another New Law: “Indecent Assault”

-Along with codifying rules for electronic communications, the Texas legislature passed SB 194 to define indecent assault, a category of behaviors that do not meet the standard for sexual assault, but may be unwelcome.
-SB 194 addresses sexual contact or nonconsensual exposure of another’s intimate parts.
+Along with codifying rules for electronic communications, the Texas legislature passed SB 194 to define indecent assault, a category of behaviors that do not meet the standard for sexual assault but may be unwelcome.
+SB 194 addresses sexual contact or non-consensual exposure to another’s intimate parts.

 Before SB 194 was signed into law, there was no legal grey area around what was considered sexual assault.
 As long as no intercourse occurred, you could not be accused of a crime.
 With the arrival of SB 149, the law has opened new avenues for accusations.
 It is interesting to note that the definition of “indecent assault” takes one’s intentions into account, which may help protect you from unfounded accusations.